zsotroav/FNTManager/spec_fnt.md

 - `<L-FILE>` records the length of the fnt file with the rest of the header
 - `<ID>` is an ID available to use by the font's creator
-- `<HEIGHT>` is the height of the font in pixels - the height is fix for all characters in a single file
+- `<HEIGHT>` is the height of the font in pixels - the height is fixed for all characters in a single file
 - `<L-DATA>` records the length of the character data block